laggardkernel/ranger-oscyank/README.md

 1. OSC 52 when connecting by SSH without X forwarding
 2. Clipboard tools if any of them is available
 3. Fallback to OSC 52 if none former conditions being matched

+Switch path styles copied with quantifiers:

+- `1` (e.g. `1yp`): replace your home path with tilde `~`
+- `2`: strip the leading home path

+> quantifier: If this command was mapped to the key "X" and
+> the user pressed 6X, self.quantifier will be 6.

 ## License